 When you’re registered in the Netherlands, it can happen that you’ll receive an automatically generated letter from the CAK.
 In this letter they’ll state that you need to apply for the Dutch Basic Health Insurance at a Dutch Health Insurance company and that if you don’t you’ll receive a fine.

 What do I have to do now?

-Do the Wlz check at the Sociale Verzekeringsbank (SVB) to find out if you need Dutch Basic health insurance.
+Check out this page at the Dutch Sociale Verzekeringsbank (SVB) to find out more about the letter you have received, and to see if you need Dutch Basic health insurance.
 In most cases you’re not obligated to apply for the Dutch Basic Health Insurance at all.
-If our test tells you that you’re not obligated to apply for the Dutch Basic Health Insurance, please follow the instructions on the page of the SVB to inform them about this.
+If you’re not obligated to apply for the Dutch Basic Health Insurance, please follow the instructions on the page of the SVB to inform them about this.

 Sociale Verzekeringsbank (SVB) Check

 The SVB will do a final check on your situation.
 They will determine whether you need to apply for the Dutch Basic Health Insurance or not.
 They will give you the result of the test within a few weeks.

 If SVB determines you do not need the Dutch Basic Health Insurance

 In this case you don’t need to do anything.
 The SVB will contact CAK / Zorginstituut Nederland and tell them you don’t have to apply for the insurance.
 You’ll receive a confirmation of this from the CAK / Zorginstituut Nederland.
 (If you don’t received a confirmation within a few weeks, then contact Zorginstituut Nederland just to make sure they received the results from the SVB!)